codeactual/grunt-horde/docs/modules.md

 };
 ```

-You can also provide a function and provide colon-delimited arguments:
+You can also provide a function which optionally accepts colon-delimited arguments:

 ```js
 module.exports = function(grunt) {